-5.6 Calibration - For caliper and micrometer calibration information, see the Firearm and Tool Mark Section Technical Procedure for Instrument Calibration and Maintenance.

-- Maintenance For comparison microscope, stereomicroscope, caliper, and micrometer maintenance information, see the Firearm and Tool Mark Section Technical Procedure for Instrument Calibration and Maintenance.

-- 5.8 Sampling N/A

-- 5.9 Calculations N/A
+- 5.6 Calibration For calibra and micrometer calibration information, see the Firearms Unit Technical Procedure for Instrument Calibration and Maintenance. - 5.7 Maintenance For comparison microscope, stereomicroscope, caliper, and micrometer maintenance information, see the Firearms Unit Technical Procedure for Instrument Calibration and Maintenance. - 5.8 Sampling N/A - 5.9 Calculations N/A

-- 5.10 Uncertainty of Measurement N/A
+5.10 Uncertainty of Measurement - N/A

-- 6.0 Limitations N/A
+6.0 Limitations - N/A

-- 7.0 Safety Examinations performed in the Firearm and Tool Mark Section are inherently dangerous.
+7.0 Safety - Examinations performed in the Firearms Unit are inherently dangerous.
 These procedures involve hazardous chemicals, firearms, ammunition, and potential biohazards.
 All hazardous procedures shall be performed in compliance with the State Crime Laboratory Safety Manual.
 If the examination involves a biohazard, the Forensic Scientist shall use proper personal protective equipment, such as eye protection, a lab coat, and/or gloves.